knockout/knockout/documentation/rateLimit-observable.md

 ## Comparison with the throttle extender

-If you'd like to migrate code from using the deprecated `throttle` extender, you should note following ways that the `rateLimit` extender is different from the `throttle` extender.
+If you'd like to migrate code from using the deprecated `throttle` extender, you should note the following ways that the `rateLimit` extender is different from the `throttle` extender.

 When using `rateLimit`: